syncthing/docs/dev/building.rst

 ``go run build.go -goos windows -no-upgrade zip`` Builds a zip distribution of Syncthing for Windows (current architecture) with upgrading disabled.

+  For more options read directly in the code in https://github.com/syncthing/syncthing/blob/v0.14.42/build.go#L272.

 Building without Git
 --------------------